These job interview tips deal with some of the most important issues that applicants need to get right during an interview.

-You certainly don’t want to talk too much and dominate the interview, but at the same time, you need to be communicating fully and with enthusiasm and joy.
+You certainly don’t want to talk too much and dominate the interview, but at the same time, you need to be communicating fully and with enthusiasm and energy.

-Do what you can during the interview and also prior to the interview to make yourself like the interviewer.
+Do what you can during the interview (and prior to the interview) to make yourself like the interviewer.

 If you can help her relax, this will help build rapport and add to the success of the job interview.